vipzhicheng/logseq-plugin-move-block/README.md

 ## Notice

 If you want to move multiple selected blocks at once, you must use the shortcut way.
 The icon top right corner is not recommended.
-Because it will lose the selected blocks state.
+Because it will lose the selected block state.